Tokoname Kyusu Set : KOFU - Pot & 2 Cups

 |Returns:||Please refer the return policy in detail.|

-[EMS-Free-Worlwide] Expedited ship: with Tracking & Insurance.
+[FreeShipping-Worldwide] The Economy shipping for this item is EMS (FreeShipping-Worldwide with tracking & insurance).
 You can receive the item about in 2-5 days Worldwide.

 ** This item is made hand so it may have a little difference in color and drape.
 It may take time (a few weeks) from your order to shipping.
 Your understanding is greatly appreciated.**